thechelsuk/uk.thechels/_pages/morning.md

 ---

 <!-- weather_marker starts -->
-### Daily Rundown on Friday, 07 October 2022
+### Daily Rundown on Saturday, 08 October 2022

-- The average temperature today is 17.02˚C;
+- The average temperature today is 13.63˚C;
-- With highs of 17.64˚C and lows of 8.28˚C.
+- With highs of 15.6˚C and lows of 6.77˚C.
-- You can expect moderate rain for the day.
+- You can expect clear sky for the day.

 <!-- weather_marker ends -->